Leedia88/the-gossip-project-app/README.md

 # Pinciples

-* A user can post gossips on the app
+* A user can post and edit gossips on the app
 * A gossip has one or several tags
+* A gossip can search for keywords to find gossips

 # Features to be implemented